joebywan/joebywan.github.io/_posts/2024-04-13-how-long-should-you-be-an-associate.md

 ## I can't get into the industry

-Unfortunately right now, there are not many juniour roles available, atleast in the IT industry.
+Unfortunately right now, there are not many junior roles available, atleast in the IT industry.
 Rising interest rates, and the layoffs from last year are still affecting the industry, most organisations wanting to increase output are opting to hire seniours and above to try and avoid training & getting up to speed time, aswell as hoping for more output.

 ![Picture_Example]({{ site.baseurl }}/images/locked-out.jpg)